bkrahmer/ja-micro/README.md

 Java.
 It was developed beginning in 2016, during a push to create a new platform based on Kubernetes.
 With version 4, the focus is on easy integration with OpenShift, and using standards such as OpenApi, gRPC and AMQP.
-It also supports database migrations, Infinispan distributed memory featues, and a rich Kafa integraions.
-It includes a Gradle wrapper for elimination of boilerplate and simultaneously rich customization of build pipelines.
+It also supports database migrations, Infinispan distributed memory features, and a rich Kafka integration.
+It includes a Gradle wrapper for elimination of boilerplate and simultaneously allow rich customization of build pipelines.

-The framework takes care of many of the concerns needed in a modern containerized application so that developers can simply focus on the business functionality of their services rather than tedius boostrapping.
+The framework takes care of many of the concerns needed in a modern containerized application so that developers can simply focus on the business functionality of their services rather than tedious boostrapping.
 Cloud native principles are used wherever possible, and example code explores other best practices.

+## Audience ##

+The audience for Ja-micro is engineers who want to quickly build microservices for the cloud.
+With seamless integrations for many of the top technologies and software products, you can focus entirely on building productive business logic, not repeatedly building up monotonous scaffolding and the tests to prove that the integration is working.
+If you have the interface for a service in mind, you can get started writing code within ten minutes.
+There are many different use cases that Ja-micro can handle.
+To minimize start-up speed and make the executable artifact as small as possible, you choose which ports and adapters to include in your service.

 ## Features ##

 * Simply build service an OCI container or fat jar.
-* Configuration from environment, command-line and external configuration services.
+* Configuration from environment variables, the command-line or external configuration services.
 * Standardized json logging.
 * Standardized metrics reporting
 * Simple interface for calling endpoints on other services and handling errors from them.